 Pat Ruppe Scholarship - Lexington Community Foundation awards one $3,000 scholarship from the Pat Ruppe Scholarship Fund.
-Consideration is given to a LHS graduate who has an accumulative collegiate GPA of 3.0 or higher, a United States citizen, and shows qualities of good character and leadership, demonstrates an aptitude of academic achievement, and has participated in extra-curricular and community activities.
+Consideration is given to a LHS graduate who has an accumulative collegiate GPA of 3.0 or higher, is a United States citizen, shows qualities of good character and leadership, demonstrates an aptitude for academic achievement, and has participated in extra-curricular and community activities.

 Gary Shubert Memorial Scholarship - The family of Gary "Shubie" Shubert have established a scholarship through the Lexington Community Foundation in his memory.
-Gary was actively involved in the Lexington community, was an enlisted Arm sergeant, educator, and coach.
+Gary was actively involved in the Lexington community and was an enlisted Army sergeant, educator, and coach.
 As a tribute to him, and in conjunction with his love of running, one $750 scholarship is available to any LHS senior who has been involved in the track or cross-country programs.